Stay Ahead: Adopt the Custom Raspberry Pi GPIO Integration Before the Official Deprecation

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-The previously announced deprecation and removal of the Raspberry Pi GPIO integration is concluding in Home Assistant Core 2022.6, which is only a couple of days away.
-This integration allowed users to configure binary sensors, covers, and switches hooked up directly to a Raspberry Pi running Home Assistant OS, without the need for any additional hardware.
-However, due to limited usage of this integration, and the work needed to maintain it, the developers of Home Assistant announced its deprecation earlier this year.
+The previously announced deprecation and removal of the Raspberry Pi GPIO integration is concluding with the release of Home Assistant Core 2022.6, which is just a few days away.
+This integration allowed users to configure binary sensors, covers, and switches directly connected to a Raspberry Pi running Home Assistant OS, without the need for any additional hardware.
+However, due to limited usage and the maintenance work required, the developers of Home Assistant announced its deprecation earlier this year.

-As was the case with other deprecated integration, the larger Home Assistant community picked up what was left behind and created a Raspberry Pi GPIO custom integration.
-If you are still actively using the official integration, now is the time to make the switch.
-The custom integration is available on HACS for easy installation, and the migration should be a straight-forward process.
+As with other deprecated integrations, the Home Assistant community has stepped in to create a Raspberry Pi GPIO custom integration.
+If you are still using the official integration, now is the time to switch.
+The custom integration is available on HACS for easy installation, and the migration process is straightforward.

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.